 Address: 333 S Clinton St, Fort Wayne, IN 46802

 Headwaters Park is a special place that is conveniently located near the convergence of the St. Joseph River, Maumee River, and St. Marys River.
 It’s just north of the central city business district.
-It’s one of my personal favorite places to visit in Fort Wayne.
+It’s one of my favorite places to visit in Fort Wayne.

-There is a splash pad for kids, a fountain, and yummy junk food down in the alley.
+There is a splash pad for kids, a fountain, and yummy junk food in the alley.
 It frequently hosts festivals, Fort Wayne Tincaps, big noteworthy concerts, many food vendors, the Fort Wayne Rib Fest, and more.